anirudhrathinam94/stuff/volunteering/00-linux-and-shell-scripting/README.md

     - grep string file.txt: Searches for all instances of string in file.txt
     - grep string \*: Searches for string in all files in directory
     - grep -R string \*.txt: Recursively searches for string in all text files in current directory and all subdirectories.       - grep -R -n string \*.txt: The -n flag to also shows the line number.
     - grep -R -n -i string \*.txt: The -i flag ignores the case so we search for both String and string
+    - grep -w string \*.txt: Searches for only one word (string) in all text files.

 - wc: Counts number of lines, words and characters of file (-l, -w, -c flags) =
     - wc -l hello.txt: Prints number of lines in hello.txt